Application Guidelines – Youth Forums Canada component

 Who can apply

-All applicant organizations must have at least 3 years of experience delivering youth programs with appropriate and adequate security and safety policies and procedures in place.
+All applicant organizations must have at least 3 years of experience delivering youth programs with appropriate and adequate security and safety policies and procedures in place for the delivery of a youth project.

 Eligible projects

-Eligible projects for Youth Forums Canada funding must include activities designed to achieve measurable objectives and positive outcomes.
-Activities must take place between April 1 of the year immediately following the application date and be completed by March 31 of the following year.
+Eligible projects for funding must include activities designed to achieve measurable objectives and positive outcomes.
+Activities must take place between April 1 of the year immediately following the application date and be completed by March 31 of the following year or by March 31 of a subsequent year if funding is requested for more than 12 months.

-To be eligible for funding, your project must meet all of the following criteria:
+To be eligible for funding from Youth Forums Canada, your project must meet all of the following requirements:

-• be a national or international forum for young people that offers activities such as workshops, thematic events or other experiences that meet the objectives of the Exchanges Canada program
+- be a national or interprovincial/interterritorial forum for young people, for example workshops, conferences, thematic exchanges or other experiences that meet the objectives of Youth Forums Canada

-• include participants who are Canadian citizens or permanent residents of Canada who are generally between the ages of 14 and 25 (except monitors and supervisors)
+- include participants who are Canadian citizens or permanent residents of Canada who are generally between the ages of 14 and 25 (except adult supervisors)

 Eligible expenses